miso-lims/miso-lims/docs/admin/site-configuration.md

 ### `miso.pools.samplesheet.dragenVersion`

-The version of Illumina Dragen to be used when exporting sample sheets
+The version of Illumina DRAGEN to be used when exporting sample sheets